-The RAD is classified as a sub-assembly per FCC CST bulletin, #62, May 1984.
+EMAC's series of computers and accessories are classified as subassemblies per FCC CST bulletin, No. 62, May 1984.
 The bulletin states that sub-assemblies are not themselves subject to the FCC rules.
 Only the end product is directly subject to the rules.